ForMyCat/Option_Spreads_Backtesting/Class backtest.md

 &nbsp;

-1. go()
-   - Call after setting strategy parameters with set_parm()
-   - Will set self.call_satisfied and self.put_satisfied according to strategy.

-&nbsp;

-3. draw_result(st):
+3. draw_result(_st, _show):
    - Draw the actual return plot for both call/put spreads and the stock price.
-   - st: a pandas df containing stock OHLC
+   - _st: a pandas df containing stock OHLC
+   - _show: 'C'/'CALL' for showing call spreads only, 'P'/'PUT' for showing put spreads only, default 'BOTH'

 &nbsp;